Follicular Study – Know When You Are Ovulating

-- Are There Any Side Effects of Follicular Ultrasound Scan?
+- Are There Any Side Effects of a Follicular Ultrasound Scan?

-You have millions of eggs which are waiting to be fertilized, one of which gets released every menstrual cycle into the fallopian tube.
-If fertilisation does not take place then the egg, along with the extra lining of the uterus (that was built in anticipation of the egg being fertilised) is released through the process of menstruation.
+You have millions of eggs which are waiting to be fertilised, one of which gets released every menstrual cycle into the fallopian tube.
+If fertilisation does not take place, then the egg, along with the extra lining of the uterus (that was built in anticipation of the egg being fertilised) is released through the process of menstruation.

 Let us see what follicular study is, and how it can be used to time your efforts to conceive.

-A follicle is an aggregation of cells (similar to a tissue) that is found in a woman’s ovaries.
+A follicle is an aggregation of cells (similar to tissue) that is found in a woman’s ovaries.
 Each follicle releases 1 egg in a lifetime.
 Women are born with roughly 400,000 follicles.
-Follicular study and pregnancy are closely related: follicular study is carried out in order to understand if the person is ovulating at the time.
+A follicular study and pregnancy are closely related; a follicular study is carried out in order to understand whether the person is ovulating at the time.
 Follicular tracking involves the study of the development of the follicle, in order to find out how close to ovulation a woman is.
 It involves a simple series of vaginal scans which help identify the stage of the menstrual cycle the woman is in currently.

 Follicular studies are a huge component of fertility treatments, as they are essential to check if the woman is responding to the treatment.
-If the person if opting for the IVF (in-vitro fertilization) method of fertilization, follicular scans are necessary too.
+If the person is opting for the IVF (in-vitro fertilisation) method of fertilisation, follicular scans are necessary too.
 The scan determines the health and number of eggs being produced in a single event of ovulation, and the level of concerned hormones.
 If the levels of hormones are not right, then the dosage of medicines can be adjusted in order to maximise the chances of conception.

-The method by which the follicular monitoring procedure is done is ultrasound scanning.
+The method by which the follicular monitoring procedure is done is called ultrasound scanning.
 The ovarian follicles are examined, and pictures of the internal organs are taken by inserting small plastic probes into the vagina.
 The process is carried out by certified sonographers.
 The probes themselves will be extremely hygienic and clean.
 You will need to lie down in the stirrup position so that the scan can be done.
 With a sheet covering you from the waist down, the probes are inserted.
 These probes emit sound waves in the ultrasound frequencies, using which the images are captured.
-The sonographer will be able to accurately predict the time when the egg will be released, based on how the walls of the uterus have thickened.
-Therefore, you can plan their efforts to conceive in order to maximize their chances.
-The Follicular Study Process is therefore of great use if you trying to have a child.
+The sonographer will be able to accurately predict the time the egg will be released, based on how the walls of the uterus have thickened.
+Therefore, you can plan your efforts to conceive in order to maximise your chances.
+The follicular study process is, therefore, of great use if you trying to have a child.

 Who Needs to Get a Follicular Scan Done?

 This scanning procedure is recommended for couples who are trying to get pregnant, especially if they have not succeeded after trying for many months.
-The tracking process is also beneficially for:
+The tracking process is also beneficial for:

-- Women who have had unfortunate miscarriages occurring at the early stages of pregnancy, since these scans can help them understand why it occurred.
+- Women who have had unfortunate miscarriages occurring in the early stages of pregnancy, since these scans can help them understand why it occurred

 How Long Does Follicular Tracking Scan Take?